DenishaYP-creator/WomenInTech/README.md

 3. Machine_Learning
 4. Visualization
 5. Presentation

-## Machine Learning Model
-Team members to present a provisional machine learning model that accomplishes the following:
-- Takes in data from the provisional database
-- Outputs label for input data

 ##  Database Integration
 Team members to present a provisional database that accomplishes the following: